cpupk/ecd/README.md

 ## How to build from source?

-  Requiremnent: JDK 11 or newer (make sure `JAVA_HOME` environment variable points to an appropriate JDK)
+  Requiremnent: JDK 17 (make sure `JAVA_HOME` environment variable points to an JDK 17)

   If you want to test the latest features of this plugin, you have to build it from source.
 For this, proceed as following: